 Other scriptures support Abinadi's interpretation.
-For example, Jacob, the brother of Nephi, had prophesied "that none of the prophets have written, nor prophesied, save they have spoken concerning this Christ" (Jacob 7:11, see also 4:4-6).
-The Savior himself, when he ministered in the flesh, showed how the law of Moses, the Prophets, and the Psalms, the three divisions of the Hebrew bible, had all foretold of him (Luke 24:27, 44).
-Paul's Epistle to the Romans confirmed that many of the people would not accept the testimony of the ancient prophets.
-He said, "But they have not all obeyed the gospel" (Rom 10:16), and quoted the first phrase of Isaiah 53:1 to support his statement.
+For example, Jacob, the brother of Nephi, had prophesied "that none of the prophets have written, nor prophesied, save they have spoken concerning this Christ" (Jacob 7:11; see also 4:4-6).
+The Savior Himself, when He ministered in the flesh, showed how the law of Moses, the Prophets, and the Psalms (the three divisions of the Hebrew Bible), had all foretold of Him (see Luke 24:27, 44).
+Paul's epistle to the Romans confirmed that many of the people would not accept the testimony of the ancient prophets.
+He said, "But they have not all obeyed the gospel" (Romans 10:16), quoting the first phrase of Isaiah 53:1 to support his statement.
 Thus, both the Book of Mormon and the Bible give us the correct meaning of Isaiah's words "who hath believed our report?"

 Abinadi does not comment on the last half of Isaiah 53:1, "and to whom is the arm of the Lord revealed?"
-However, John interprets the many miracles that Jesus did among the Jews during his sojourn in the flesh as a fulfillment of Isaiah's words that the arm of the Lord would be revealed (John 12:37-38).
-The performance of miracles exhibited his power as the Son of God.
-Thus the people rejected the written testimony of their Redeemer as well as the physical evidence provided by his manifestations of miracles.
+However, John interprets the many miracles that Jesus did among the Jews during His sojourn in the flesh as a fulfillment of Isaiah's words that the arm of the Lord would be revealed (see John 12:37-38).
+The performance of miracles exhibited His power as the Son of God.
+Thus the people rejected the written testimony of their Redeemer as well as the physical evidence provided by His manifestations of miracles.
 Although both testimonies were rejected, the two types of witnesses established the divinity of the Messiah.

-For he shall grow up before him as a tender plant, and as a root out of dry ground; he hath no form nor comeliness; and when we shall see him there is no beauty that we should desire him.
-(Compare Isa 53:2)
+Mosiah 14:2: "For he shall grow up before him as a tender plant, and as a root out of dry ground; he hath no form nor comeliness; and when we shall see him there is no beauty that we should desire him" (compare Isaiah 53:2).

-This verse gives only a vague picture of Christ and his nature on earth.
-However, Abinadi teaches quite specifically about Christ and his nature.
-In Mosiah 15:1-4 Abinadi comments on the nature of Christ as both the father and the son:
+This verse gives only a vague picture of Christ and His nature on earth.
+However, Abinadi teaches quite specifically about Christ and His nature.
+In Mosiah 15:1-4 Abinadi comments on the nature of Christ as both the Father and the Son: